Padmasree Bharat Dr. Saroj Kumar

-Padmasree Bharat Dr. Saroj Kumar is a 2012 Indian Malayalam-language satirical parody film.
-It was directed by Sajin Raghavan as his directorial debut.
-The movie stars Sreenivasan as the titular superstar with Vineeth Sreenivasan, Fahadh Faasil, Jagathy Sreekumar, Suraj Venjaramoodu, and Mukesh.
+Padmasree Bharat Dr. Saroj Kumar is a 2012 Indian Malayalam-language satirical parody film directed by Sajin Raghavan in his directorial debut.
+The film stars Sreenivasan as the titular superstar with Vineeth Sreenivasan, Fahadh Faasil, Jagathy Sreekumar, Suraj Venjaramoodu, and Mukesh.
 It is a spin-off of the popular 2005 film Udayananu Tharam.
 Sreenivasan reprises the original role of Saroj Kumar.
 The director announced this is not a sequel, and that only some characters from Udayananu Tharam were used.
 In the film, renowned actor Saroj Kumar is ousted from his film following a quarrel with a co-actor.
 He then goes on to try many tricks to sabotage the project but fails when the movie becomes a success.

 The film was shot mainly in Chennai and Kochi.

 Synopsis

 Saroj Kumar is a renowned South Indian actor who lost his fandom and successful films due to his arrogance and vanity.
 His latest films like Vekkada Vedi, turn into a flop due to his over-heroic performance and lack of story.
 He gets the rank of Colonel in the Army and brags about it.
 Alex Samuel and Pachalam Bhasi start their new film with Shyam, a debutant actor who played junior artist roles.
 Meanwhile, Saroj bribes the film associations and gets Samuel's and Pachalam's film banned.
 Meanwhile, Babykuttan, another producer, helps Alex and Pachalam to resume their project.
 Saroj Kumar tries to cancel the film in many ways but it is completed and is well received by the audience.

 Meanwhile, the income tax department raids his premises and starts prosecution proceedings for tax evasion.
 How Saroj is tense about the matter, drinks a lot, and acts differently form the rest of the plot.